mg931/android-mvp/README.md

 ![MVP Interfaces](https://cms-assets.tutsplus.com/uploads/users/1308/posts/26206/image/MVP_interfaces.png)

 **Benefits of MVP include**
-* Separates UI logic from business logic.
-This has major advantages when dealing with the Activity life-cycle.
+* Seperates UI logic from business logic.
+Code becomes easier to understand, maintain and debug.
-* Mvp interfaces are simple to mock and you can achieve high coverage for unit and integration tests.
+* Interfaces between the MVP layers are simple to mock and it's possible to achieve high test coverage.
-* Simplifies management of threads and asynchronous operations.
-* By turning Activities into passive views, it is much easier to manage and restore application state.
+* Presenters are not bound to the Activity/Fragment lifecycle.
+This simplifies asynchronous operations during scenarios like screen-rotation where new activity instances are injected into the presenter by the framework.
+See the sample app.

 ## MVP Layers and Responsibilities

 ### View
 The view only knows about the presenter and it's responsibilities do not extend beyond providing the presenter with a way to access UI components.
-It should contain short (ideally one line) methods for updating a UI component.
+It should contain short (ideally one line) methods for updating UI components.

 For example...
 ```
   @Override
-  public void updateMyTextViewDialog(String text) {
+  public void updateMyTextView(String text) {
     myTextView.setText(text);
  }